 Send out your applications along with the aptitude and English proficiency test mark sheet, CV, LORs and SOP.
 You will have to wait for 4 to 5 weeks to hear from the applied universities.

 Step 4: Apply for the UK Student visa

 After being accepted by either one of the universities, you can apply for a UK student visa.
 Make sure you read the UK Visa questions before you go for your interview to avoid rejection.

 As we discussed, the Indian Law System is inspired by the English Common Law.
-Therefore, if you want to work in India after studying law in UK, the Bar Council of India recognises degrees from the following UK Universities.
-Indian law firms are keener on employing lawyers who become lawyers in UK.
+Therefore, if you want to work in India after studying law in the UK, the Bar Council of India recognises degrees from the following UK Universities.
+Indian law firms are keener on employing lawyers who become lawyers in the UK.

 - Buckingham University